dusty-learning/es6/classes/README.md

 ## What are Classes?

-The best comparison within JavaScript to a class is building out a js file using the `prototype` throughout JS the `class` addition tries to somewhat give the wildwest style of development in JavaScript a structure to follow did it succeed?
+The best comparison within JavaScript to a class is probably `constructors` and `prototypes` the `class` addition tries to somewhat give this wildwest style of development in JavaScript a structure to follow did it succeed?
 Ehhhhhhhhhhh...

 ## Usage